 4. Passing the Fundamentals Test in reading, spelling, arithmetic and handwriting is a prerequisite for admission to upper division courses in teacher training curricula.
-Students should take this test upon up deficiencies, if any, before applying for admission to the upper division.
-Exceptions may be made for former graduates of this or other in service.
+Students should take this test upon entrance to college in order that they may have sufficient time to make up deficiencies, if any, before applying for admission to the upper division.
+Exceptions may be made for former graduates of this or other California State teacher training institutions who have been teachers in service.

 5. All candidates for a teaching credential are required to take a speech test.
-Remedial work will be required of all who fail to pass first week of the semester, the instructor's approval must be secured for each course entered.
+Remedial work will be required of all who fail to pass the test.